 Not driving fast enough on the left lane of a highway, the penalties get harsher with each successive infraction: A first-time citation is $50; a second-time citation is $100; and a third-time citation is $250.2

 4. Can I get a charge reduced to a non-moving violation?

 Chances are very good that a citation for driving at too slow a pace can get reduced to a non-moving violation, especially if the person has little-to-no traffic offense history.

 5. How many points will go on my driver’s license?

 Two (2) demerit points, but the Nevada DMV removes these points after one (1) year.
 If the person gets twelve (12) points, his/her license will get suspended for six (6) months.3

 If the defendant’s license does get suspended, he/she can ask for a DMV hearing to contest it.
 It is recommended that an attorney appear in the defendant’s place because DMV hearings are like mini-trials and can get complicated.

 While the license is suspended, the license-holder must not drive or else face charges for driving with a suspended license.
-This misdemeanor offense carries up to six (6) months in jail and/or up to $1,000 in fines.4
+This civil infraction carries up to $500 in civil penalties.4

 6. Will my auto insurance rates increase?